ceresmarkley/employee-tracker/README.md

 ## Installation
-Before you start, make sure to created a .env file in the root directory as the example shown below:
+Before you start, make sure to create a .env file in the root directory and add the code below replacing "password" with your local SQL workbench password.

-DB_PASS=Replace this with your own password to your "host"
+DB_PASS="password"

 * Packages to support this application can be installed by using [*npm install*](https://docs.npmjs.com/cli/v9/commands/npm-install) commands.